Oomnitza/oomnitza-connector/README.md

 ## Runtime Environment Setup
 You will need to install Python 2.7.X as well as the packages which the connector relies upon.
-Some of the python package    s may require build tools to be installed.
+Some of the python packages may require build tools to be installed.

 Please visit the sections below related to the build tools before installing the additional modules.